Review Process FAQ

 - survey research

-Exempt from continuing IRB review (SOP 15.3)
+Exempt from continuing IRB review (from SOPs)

 - Research with very minimal risk to human subjects as determined by regulatory guidelines may be exempted from continuing review at the discretion of the IRB.